-For the Fifth Edition of Essentials of the Legal Environment Today, I have significantly revised and updated the chapter on ethics and business decision making (Chapter 3).
+For the Eighth Edition of The Legal Environment Today, we have significantly revised and updated the chapter on ethics and business decision making (Chapter 2).
 The chapter now presents a more practical, realistic, case-study approach to business ethics and the dilemmas facing businesspersons today.
 It also provides step-by-step guidance for making ethical business decisions.

-The emphasis on ethics is reiterated in materials throughout the text, particularly the Ethical Issue features and the pedagogy that accompanies selected cases and features.
-I also discuss corporate governance issues in Chapter 20.
-Finally, many chapters in the text include A Question of Ethics case problem that provides a modern-day example of the kinds of ethical issues faced by businesspersons and explores the ways that courts can resolve them.
+The emphasis on ethics is reiterated in materials throughout the text, particularly the Insight into Ethics features and the pedagogy that accompanies selected cases and features.
+We also discuss corporate governance issues in Chapter 24.
+Finally, each chapter in the text includes A Question of Ethics case problem that provides a modern-day example of the kinds of ethical issues faced by businesspersons and explores the ways that courts can resolve them.